timsbiomed/jpaserver-scripts/README.md

 Initial by Shehim Essaid, mods by Chris Roeder
 - assumes a companion repo, ontology_cache is in the same directory as this repo.

+## Quick Install, see section below: "Install, start and load"

+## Intro
 For now, scripts here install the following versions:
  - hapi-fhir-6.1.3-cli from http://github.com/hapifhir
- - v5.7.0 of the jpaserver-starter ROOT war from http://github.com/HOT-Ecosystem/hapi-fhir-jpaserverstarter
+ - v5.7.x of the jpaserver-starter ROOT war from http://github.com/HOT-Ecosystem/hapi-issues (formerly http://github.com/HOT-Ecosystem/hapi-fhir-jpaserverstarter).
+The x is for a tag/release built from 5.7.0 that includes a PR for static content.
+Future 6.x releases will have that (as of roughly 2023/01/01).
  - fhir-owl 1.1.0 from github.com/HOT-Ecosystem/fhir-owl.
 I tried 5.5 and had difficulty.
 I also tried 6.0.1 though that path is not fully explored.

-Other code may be loaded as part of the `loaders/*/build.sh` scripts.
+Other code is loaded as part of the `loaders/*/build.sh` scripts.

 In the following list of steps, a line starting with a `$` is one to be entered on the command line.
 Don't repeat the `$` sign.
 It's mean as the prompt you see there.

 ## Defaults
-The defaults are set up to run against a postgres database on the localhost, called hapifhir (that you create in a step below) installed on macos with postgres app, on port 8001, with lucene enabled and a number of ontologies loaded.
+The defaults are set up to run against a postgres database on the localhost at port 5432, called hapifhir (that you create in a step below) installed on macos with postgres app.
+Also included in the defaults are for the app to run on port 8001, with lucene enabled and a number of ontologies loaded.
+IGs are optional.
+This configuration starts from hapi/application_pg.yaml, gets modified to say where the static content is and copied to application.yaml.

 ## Steps
-### Set up, installation, and deployment
+### Preliminaries: Postgres
-- Install PostgreSQL if you want to use it.
+- Install PostgreSQL
   - I use https://postgresapp.com/ on macos.
   - For postgresapp, create a server.
 I call mine hapifhir, but don't confuse it with the database in the next step.
   - Create a database called hapifhir, with createdb.